Hannu Keinänen is Ensto’s new President and CEO as of February 1, 2019. We interviewed him about his past and his plans for the future.

 I started my career working for ABB in Vaasa for about five years.
 The next ten years I worked in telecommunications manufacturing in Hungary, Finland and Hong Kong.
 From 2007 to early 2013, I worked for Ensto as President of the Ensto Building Technology business unit.
 For the last six years I served as President and CEO of the electronics manufacturing services company Enics.
 Now I'm happily back at Ensto!

 I have the following five principles in leading a business.
 First, we need to have a common direction and vision.
 I believe in positivity and the good intentions of all people, and that everybody makes the right decisions when the direction and targets are known and clear.
 Second, and linked to the first, I believe in doing things through positivity and joy instead of negativity and fear.
 Third, I expect and try to set an example of efficient, fast and pragmatic decision-making and management/leadership.
 The fourth principle is humanity: anything and everything we do must be done in a human- and respectable manner.
 And last but not at all least is performance: we need to keep the company profitable, otherwise we have no room for the points before.

 This is not an easy question at all.
 I do not believe there is one single truth or lesson I can mention, but somehow success comes when you have the customer at the center with people in focus.
 You could also put it: Happy people make happy customers make successful companies!

 The basic foundation of Ensto is great: history, owners, values, brand, etcetera.
 In addition, the business opportunity in smart electricity with the Better life with electricity vision is excellent.

 For sure, the world and business environment is changing fast and Ensto needs to adapt as well.
 We must continuously work to sharpen our chosen focus areas/niches.

 Another difficult question, perhaps someone else could answer this better.
-But I would say that I am easy-going, more a leader than manager having feet firmly in the ground, but head in the sky!
+But I would say that I am easy-going, more a leader than a manager, having my feet firmly on the ground, but my head in the sky!